quarkusio/quarkus-web-lab/3-comments/README.md

 > **_NOTE:_**
 > The scope can be provided, as the bundler will bundle the needed js into your bundle, and there is not need to have the whole lib during runtime.

 👀 Now we can start with a basic component.
-In `src/main/resources/web/app`, see a file called `comment-box.js`;
+In `src/main/resources/web/app`, see a file called `comment-box.ts`;

 This is the basic structure of a Lit component: